Skip to content

 1. Under Access, locate the entitlement you want to revoke.

-2. Select the More and select Edit expiration….
+2. Select More and select Edit expiration….
+This will open a request form.

 1. Under Access, locate the entitlement you want to revoke.